This post may contain affiliate links, from which we earn an income.

 Prague, Czech Republic

-An idyllic destination during the festive period, Prague becomes a winter wonderland around Old Town Square and Wenceslas Square, making it one of the best cities to visit in the winter.
+An idyllic destination during the festive season, the Czech capital of Prague becomes a winter wonderland around Old Town Square and Wenceslas Square, making it one of the best cities to visit in the winter.

 The traditional Christmas markets here are some of the most authentic in Europe, and alongside the two famous squares there are a further three more; the cute huts on Republic Square and those at Havelska Market and in front of St George’s Basilica.